mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 ```

 That's because usually in sum type implementations, they are implemented in a
-way that forces you to to handle each case exhaustively.
+way that forces you to handle each case exhaustively.
 Otherwise, sum types
 are _much_ less useful.

 At the most fundamental level this behaves like a compiler-enforced null check,